HOWLIN’ FOR YOU

 She gazed up at the night sky.
 She liked the way the world looked upside down.
 The moon was barely a sliver tonight but it was just enough to cast a faint glow on her face.
 She missed being able to lay in the cemetery and draw in the moonlight without the threat of the walking dead.

 The wolves’ howls split the air once more.
 Romero flicked his ears back, sitting on his haunches and tipping his nose into the air.
-Ember flipped over eying the dog with interest.
-When Isa howled again, Romero tried to return her call but the noise that came out was raspy and pitiful.
+Ember flipped over, eying the dog with interest.
+When Isa howled again, Romero tried to return her call, but the noise that came out was raspy and pitiful.
 Ember frowned.
 Was there something wrong with his vocal cords?
-Maybe that’s why she hadn’t heard him bark or growl.
+Maybe that was why she hadn’t heard him bark or growl.
 He tried again.
 Nothing.

 He sat alert, head tipped, waiting for the alpha to howl again.
-Embers heart ached.
+Ember’s heart ached.
 He wanted to howl with the pack.
 Maybe he was just out of practice.
-She laid back down, tipping her head back and gave her first attempt at a howl.
+She laid back down, tipping her head back, and gave her first attempt at a howl.
 It was worse than Romero’s.
 She sounded like a dying cat.
-He looked her with his big mournful eyes, tipping his head back and trying again.
-It started as a sort of low grumbling and slowly built into a croaking rusty howl.
+He looked at her with his big, mournful eyes, tilting his head back and trying again.
+It started as a sort of low grumbling and slowly built into a croaking, rusty howl.

 She howled again.
 This time, she really put her all into it.
 Romero tried to join in but he just couldn’t get it.
 Maybe it was her.
 He needed a better teacher.

-She scoffed, looking up to where he stood with his feet straddling her thighs.
+She scoffed, looking up to where Mace stood with his feet straddling her thighs.
 “Go away, I’m teaching my dog to be a wolf.”

 She rolled her eyes.
 “Do you mind?
-We are starting to make progress.”
+We’re starting to make progress.”